 Designated responsible doctors oversee the planning and implementation of vaccination services.
 Vaccinations may only be injected by doctors or nurses, public health nurses and midwives with the appropriate training.
 Nurses and midwives who administer injections must be able to consult the doctor responsible for vaccinations when necessary.

-Municipalities and joint authorities may work in a partnership with private health care service providers.
-Municipalities and joint authorities must draw up an agreement detailing what vaccinations included in the national vaccination programme are administered by the private service provider and how the use of vaccinations in the national vaccination programme is enforced.
+A wellbeing services county may work in a partnership with private health care service providers.
+Wellbeing services counties must draw up an agreement detailing what vaccinations included in the national vaccination programme are administered by the private service provider and how the use of vaccinations in the national vaccination programme is enforced.
 Fees for the vaccine, clinic visit, recording the vaccination or transfer of information cannot be charged from customers having a vaccination administered under the national vaccination programme.

-Dispensaries and hospital pharmacies may not supply vaccinations without first verifying that the vaccinations are purchased under a vaccination agreement with a municipality or joint authority.
+Dispensaries and hospital pharmacies may not supply vaccinations without first verifying that the vaccinations are purchased under a vaccination agreement with a wellbeing services county.

 Personnel not trained in medicine administration may only participate in the administration of medicines in exceptional situations and temporarily.
 Before this, employees must complete separate training on medicine administration, their skills must be verified and they must obtain a written permit to administer medicine.
 The permit in question is specific for the patient, medicinal product and delivery route.